 - Breads and noodles made with refined grains (white bread, white rice) are ok, however, whole grain noodles and bread are not advised

-- Replace milk and milk products with nondairy substitutes
+- Replace milk and milk products with nondairy substitutes (check below for more info)

 What foods are low in potassium?